browserify/browserify-handbook/readme.markdown

 On the plus side, all browsers natively support this approach and no server-side tooling is required.

-This approach tends to be very slow since each `<script>` tag initiates a new round-trip http request.
+This approach may be slower since each `<script>` tag initiates a new round-trip http request.

 ### concatenate

 Instead of window globals, all the scripts are concatenated beforehand on the server.
-The code is still order-sensitive and difficult to maintain, but loads much faster because only a single http request for a single `<script>` tag needs to execute.
+The code is still order-sensitive and difficult to maintain.
+However, a concatenated file will help save a few http packets, since only a single http request for a single `<script>` tag needs to execute.
+Also, a singe GZipped file will likely be smaller than the sum of several separate files.
+Both of these optimizations will help save precious downloading time.

 Without source maps, exceptions thrown will have offsets that can't be easily mapped back to their original files.